Want to read Slashdot from your mobile device? Point it at m.slashdot.org and keep reading!

 I must be in a wrong time line.
 In my universe, this movie came out last year, not tomorrow.
 Spoiler alert (from the future, apparently) it isn't very good.

-If you can't follow the loops you are asleep (Score:4, Interesting)
+If you can't follow the loops you are asleep since it paces them out, and it's consistent.

 The Space Corps stuff is a good bit of background scenery to the main story and is the main thing that tells you it's in Heinlein's idea of the 1970s and a good way to tell the viewer that you don't have to worry about events in the film that never happened in the 1970s.